piyyussh1993/ATSumm/README.md

 For more details --- please go through the paper!!

-The code was developed using Python 2.7.
 This implementation is based on code releases related to Pointer-Generator Networks and the TextSum project.
+Please find all the dependencies of this executable code in Dependency.txt file.

 # Key-phrase Information